julita-w-chylinska/Blinkit-Sales-Analysis-PowerBI-PowerQuery/README.md

 ### 5. Generating business insights:

-These are the few business insights which would be provided for client:
+These are a few example business insights that could be provided to the client.
+In a real-world scenario, further insights would likely be developed based on the client's specific needs:

 **1. Fat content influence:**
 Low-fat items are sold more frequently than regular items, suggesting a consumer preference for healthier options.
 BlinkIT could consider expanding the low-fat product range.